The torus trick for configuration categories: Introduction

 \emph{Guide to the paper.} The torus trick is explained in section~\ref{sec-totri}.
 It is easy to understand as a method, but the preparations required to make it work are sobering.
 The most important of these help us to translate metric conditions on maps between configuration categories into homotopical conditions.
 For that we have mainly sections~\ref{sec-pseudomet} and~\ref{sec-bolift}.
 Sections~\ref{sec-smallbig} and~\ref{sec-grobo} support sections~\ref{sec-pseudomet} and~\ref{sec-bolift} respectively by dropping some useful anchors.
 In section~\ref{sec-pusimp} we develop a homotopical decomposition method for configuration categories, based on partitions of unity.
 This is needed in sections~\ref{sec-grobo} and~\ref{sec-bolift}.
 In the appendix sections~\ref{sec-models},~\ref{sec-homodels},~\ref{sec-joins} and~\ref{sec-fibreal} we introduce language, models and points of view.
 Section~\ref{sec-fibreal} introduces a new procedure for conservatization.
-(This is new only in relation to the conservatization procedure used in \cite[\S8]{BoavidaWeiss2018}, but in a more general context it is well known to some experts.)
+(This is new only in relation to the conservatization procedure used in \cite[\S8]{BoavidaWeiss2018}.)